 There are many benefits of employee monitoring , and it’s no surprise these kinds of platforms are getting more and more popular among companies.

 The main advantage of a program such as this is that you can monitor your employees and see whether they spend their working hours productively or not.
 In addition, you can see which websites they visit and how long they spend on their task.
 Furthermore, you can distinguish yourself which sites are productive, and mark them as positive.
 Or negative if they aren’t.

 If you want to try out a platform like this, there is a bunch of free online monitoring software on the net.

 There isn’t a generally accepted list of best employee monitoring programs, but if you want to find the best software for employee monitoring overall, click here.

 Now that you know the benefits, let’s see why you should always tell your employees they’re being monitored.

 Be Specific and Upfront

-To avoid paranoia, be specific and clear in identifying what is monitored and why, and how the monitoring will work.
+In order to avoid getting them all paranoid, identify what you'll be monitoring and why in clear and specific terms, and explain the entire monitoring process.
 This eliminates angst among employees, who may worry they’re being flagged for checking their email too often.

 Make it clear to employees that the monitoring system isn’t in place because you don’t trust them or as a punishment.
-Explain your reasoning for implementing it and how it can positively affect them, like being able to objectively measure productivity when it comes time for promotions or determining weak spots in your processes.
+Explain instead why you chose to implement it and how it can actually have a positive effect on them.
+For example, you'll be able to measure their productivity in an objective way, which is especially important when the time comes for promotions or pinpointing weaknesses in your processes.
 In one survey, 92% of employees said that they don’t mind being “spied” upon, as long as they’re convinced the information will be used to help them.